-Graphene Investments SAS raised its stake in Bath & Body Works, Inc. (NYSE:BBWI - Free Report) by 19.1% during the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The fund owned 93,400 shares of the company's stock after purchasing an additional 15,000 shares during the period.
-Bath & Body Works accounts for about 2.1% of Graphene Investments SAS's holdings, making the stock its 22nd biggest position.
-Graphene Investments SAS's holdings in Bath & Body Works were worth $2,832,000 as of its most recent filing with the Securities & Exchange Commission.
+Graphene Investments SAS grew its position in shares of Bath & Body Works, Inc. (NYSE:BBWI - Free Report) by 19.1% during the first quarter, according to its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 93,400 shares of the company's stock after purchasing an additional 15,000 shares during the quarter.
+Bath & Body Works makes up 2.1% of Graphene Investments SAS's holdings, making the stock its 22nd biggest holding.
+Graphene Investments SAS's holdings in Bath & Body Works were worth $2,832,000 at the end of the most recent reporting period.

 Bath & Body Works Dividend Announcement

-The company also recently announced a quarterly dividend, which was paid on Friday, June 20th.
-Stockholders of record on Friday, June 6th were paid a $0.20 dividend.
-The ex-dividend date of this dividend was Friday, June 6th.
-This represents a $0.80 annualized dividend and a dividend yield of 2.74%.
-Bath & Body Works's dividend payout ratio is presently 21.33%.
+The business also recently announced a quarterly dividend, which was paid on Friday, June 20th.
+Investors of record on Friday, June 6th were given a dividend of $0.20 per share.
+The ex-dividend date was Friday, June 6th.
+This represents a $0.80 annualized dividend and a dividend yield of 2.67%.
+Bath & Body Works's payout ratio is 21.33%.

 About Bath & Body Works